 It means that the adhesive does not have a good bond between the tiles and the substrate, or that there are hollow voids of missing adhesive under the tiles.
 If tiles are laid correctly and there is 100% adhesive coverage, and the bond is sound, then the tiles effectively become one with the substrate.

-Drummy or loose tiles can be caused by a number of reasons including:
+Drummy or loose floor tiles can be caused by a number of reasons including:

-The bad news is that any drummy or loose tiles on a floor will cause problems down the track.
+The bad news is that any drummy tiles or tiles coming loose from a floor will cause problems down the track.

 This situation is not a fault of the tiles; the builder, tiler or tile retailer must take responsibility.

 If the retailer specified the wrong adhesive, then that needs to be corrected.
 The first step is to talk to the retailer and check the suitability of the adhesive.

 If the tiler has supplied the adhesive and it is not suitable, or he has let it skin, or he has not prepared the floor correctly; then he will need to correct the problem.